 When you roll out of bed on 1 January 2019 with a champagne headache and confetti still in your hair, resist the urge to slump back onto your couch.
 This is Amsterdam and there is always something amazing to do and spectacular sights to explore!
-Here are our top 10 ways to start off the very first day of the new year with a bang:
+Here are our top 10 ways to start off the very first day of the new year.

 1. New Year's dive